 The Mancunian Candidate

 After another kilometer of fiber was added in a six figure investment by Gamma, The Loop was extended to Trafford Park, where it connects to cloud services and colocation provider DataCentred’s facility on Michigan Avenue.

-Ashley Griffith, The Loop MD added: “DataCentred’s facility is one of the most significant in Manchester, so it makes good commercial sense to connect to it… We’re continuing to expand our footprint in Manchester with this further investment in civils and fibre optic cabling.”
+Ashley Griffith, The Loop MD added: “DataCentred’s facility is one of the most significant in Manchester, so it makes good commercial sense to connect to it… We’re continuing to expand our footprint in Manchester with this further investment in civils and fiber optic cabling.”

-The Loop connects to Manchester’s main commercial districts, including the city centre, the Science Park and MediaCityUK.
+The Loop connects to Manchester’s main commercial districts, including the city center, the Science Park and MediaCityUK.
 Several key buildings are also connected, notably Manchester Central Library, The Sharp Project, Soapworks and The Space Project.